 Other highlights in this part of the south-west Pyrenees-Orientales include the Madeloc and Massanne towers, and the castle at Ultrère, plus of course the scenery itself, the main attraction of the region.
 To the north of the department at Tautavel you can enjoy the impressive scenery of the Gorges des Gouleyrous.

 Note: it was at Tautevel in the cave called the Caune de l'Arago that the oldest human remains known in Europe were found, a skull dating back 350 000 years.

 The two main routes to explore the interior of the region are the Valleys of the Tech and Tet, both passing through much beautiful scenery:

-- The Tet Valley runs from Perpignan to Prades and beyond, passing Villefranche de Conflent and Eus to reach Mosset - all three classified as 'most beautiful villages of France'.
+The valley of the river Tet runs from Perpignan to Prades and beyond, passing the unusual fortified town of Villefranche de Conflent and Eus to reach Mosset - all three classified among the 'most beautiful villages of France'.

-The coastal section of the Pyrenees-Orientales is based to the north and south of Perpignan and known as the Cote Vermeille.
-Much of the coast is over-developed but there are some pretty towns to discover and plenty of long sandy beaches.
+The coastal region here is known as the Cote Vermeille.
+Much of the coast is rather over-developed but there are some pretty towns to discover and plenty of long sandy beaches.

 Visitors to the Pyrenees-Orientales often arrive at Perpignan airport.